wongwil/wongwil.github.io/_posts/2020-11-02-dont-fear-AI.md

 ### Evil AI nowhere near
 Not too surprisingly, I do still hold the same view: AI will not become evil.
-Consciousness and human’s thoughts are still not really understandable at the moment.
+Consciousness and human thoughts are still not really understandable at the moment.
 The chance that AI will suddenly develop spontaneous malicious intent is therefore not possible at all.
 So what else are people afraid of?

 ### Some examples